Abduction and adduction are movements of the extremities in the plane of coronal motion (medial-lateral).

-For the spine, it is an anterior (forward) flexion of the neck or body, while the extension involves a backward movement, such as smoothing from a bent or bent back position.
+The spine is an anterior (forward) flexion of the neck or body, while the extension involves a backward movement, such as smoothing from a bent or bent back position.

-As the flat synovial joint type formed between the inferior articular processes of a vertebra and the superior articular processes of the next inferior vertebra.
+The flat synovial joint type formed between the inferior articular processes of a vertebra and the superior articular processes of the next inferior vertebra.

 These movements take place in the first carpometacarpal joint.
-In the lower extremity, bringing the thigh forward and up is the flexion in the hip joint, while any posterior movement of the thigh is the extension.
+In the lower extremity, bringing the thigh forward and up is the flexion in the hip joint, while any rearward movement of the thigh is the extension.

 The rotation can occur inside the spine, in a pivot joint, or in a spherical joint.

-This is a uniaxial joint and, therefore, rotation is the only movement allowed in a pivot joint.
+This is a uniaxial joint, and, therefore, rotation is the only movement allowed in a pivot joint.

 The movement that brings the anterior surface of the limb towards the midline of the body is called medial (internal) rotation.